elm/compiler/hints/bad-recursion.md

   1. [**No Mutation**](#no-mutation) &mdash; Defining values in Elm is slightly different than defining values in languages like JavaScript.

-  2. [**Tricky Recursion**](#tricky-recursion) &mdash; Sometimes you need to define recursive values.
-A common case is JSON decoders for things like discussion forums, where a comment may have replies, which may have replies, etc.
+  2. [**Tricky Recursion**](#tricky-recursion) &mdash; Sometimes you need to define recursive values when creating generators, decoders, and parsers.
+A common case is a JSON decoder a discussion forums where a comment may have replies, which may have replies, which may have replies, etc.

 ## No Mutation